gaiaus/ICF/reform/call_to_action english (on-chain version).md

 WHEREAS, the ICF claims comprehensive statutory reporting to the FSAF, including "ordinary audits," but the confidentiality of these filings prevents stakeholder verification; and

-WHEREAS, the ICF's FSAF compliance fails to meet transparency and accountability obligations, with nearly eight years of non-disclosure and obfuscation causing significant information asymmetry; and
+WHEREAS, despite the ICF's compliance with Swiss reporting requirements, its nearly eight years of non-disclosure and obfuscation have resulted in significant information asymmetry, demonstrating a failure to fully meet its transparency and accountability obligations to stakeholders; and

-WHEREAS, this deliberate withholding of information appears strategically aimed at frustrating stakeholder demands for reform, creating systemic information barriers that disadvantage stakeholders and threaten the long-term viability of the Cosmos project; and
+WHEREAS, this deliberate withholding of information appears strategically aimed at frustrating stakeholder demands for reform, creating systemic information barriers that disadvantage stakeholders and threaten the long-term viability of the Cosmos Hub and Cosmos project; and

 2.6 	**FINANCIAL MISMANAGEMENT**